marvin2k/templateSetEngine/README.md

 external database.
 Therefore it uses a simple python based template engine to process the individual files.

 The templateSet itself is located in the directory pointed to by `$(T)` and the resulting files will be put into `$(O)`.
+The engine is located in `$(E)`.

 ## Collection of files: the 'templateSet'

 Set of files resident in the `$(T)` folder.
-They form a collection of files together with a $(T)template.yaml` describing what files have to be processes.
+They form a collection of files together with a `$(T)template.yaml` describing what files have to be processes.
 See `engine/template.yaml.schema` what is allowed.

 Each templateSet is suitable for one type of input database understood by [pyratemp][1] (which is yaml or json).
-Pyratemp was choosen because it tries to leverage a strong model/view separation.
+Pyratemp was choosen because it tries to leverage a strong model/view separation and looks simple enough.

 ## Idea

-The whole 'tool' is a just Makefile which looks for the `$(T)/template.yaml` to bootstrap.
+The whole 'tool' is actually a just Makefile which looks for the `$(T)/template.yaml` to bootstrap.
 It uses the very same template engine to create an additional `$(T)Makefile.inc` which then controls the single calls for each individual file of the templateSet.

 Pro:
 - Possible automatic parallelization via `-j`
-- `make` can check the "model" of the template-generation itself, which is coded via the Makefiles
+- `make` can check the "model" of the template-generation itself, which is coded in the targets of the Makefiles

 Contra:
-- Some generated files like `$(T)Makefile.inc` are used to keep state and litter the target folder
+- Some generated files like `$(T)Makefile.inc` are used to keep state and litter the output folder.
+- The syntax of Makefiles is sometimes not very straight-forward.
+Well, it is used to solve a complex problem.

 ## Design

-Uses the template engine [pyratemp][1] and the description of the templateSet to generate the `$(T)Makefile.inc` describing the template-generation process.
+Uses the template engine [pyratemp][1] and the description of the templateSet to generate the `$(T)Makefile.inc` to control the template-generation process.
 Someone can then execute the `generate` target to call the template engine and whatever `make` thinks it has to call to perform the whole generation.
 After the initial bootstrap only the relevant commands are re-executed according to the rules in the Makefiles.

 A templateSet can optionally chain its own `$(T)Makefile.add` into the generation process to allow additional transformation steps.